By Natacha Pacoud – Trambly, France

 I had to eat, and I knew it was important to drink to thirst also for my lactation.
 This meant the hardest thing—facing the world when grocery shopping, and out and about.
 Inevitably, I had to face people’s sometimes painful and awkward questions about my loss.

 I knew that some mothers breastfeed their adopted babies.
 It convinced me that I could manage it too, even if I needed to pump to help my supply.
 I read books on breastfeeding to sustain my milk production without a baby in my arms.

-My husband did agree with me giving my milk to the milk bank.
+My husband did agree with me about giving my milk to the milk bank.
 Slowly, he too grew twigs of life on what had previously been like a desolate land.
 We talked about it, and it preserved a dialogue among our painful silences.

 Persevering through the process of expressing and donating my milk helped me keep my mind more focused, instead of wandering, during that difficult time.

 Will I be able to breastfeed a baby exclusively?
 I wondered, and the answer was not far off.
 The day I had planned to reduce my lactation, the peak of expressed milk reached 1040ml (a little over 35oz.).
 I was very proud of myself; my husband was also.
 Two months later, my milk had dried up.
 I gently turned the page of this phase of motherhood.